 All of you will agree with me that the dwarf thief will be the main suspect, but you probably will be wondering what all this has to do with statistics.
-And I’ll tell you that the answer is very simple: police are using the concept of conditioned probability when thinking about its little suspect.
+And I’ll tell you that the answer is very simple: police are using the concept of conditional probability when thinking about its little suspect.
 Let’s see what conditional probability is and you’ll see I am right.

 Two events may be dependent or independent.
 They are independent when the probability of one to occur has nothing to do with the probability of the other.
 For instance, if you throw a dice ten times, each of these runs will be independent of the preceding (and following).

 If we get a six in a throw, therefore the probability of getting another in the following throw won’t be lower, but it’ll still be a sixth.
 Applying the same reasoning, if we throw ten times and don’t get a six in any of them, the probability of getting it the next time we throw will still be a sixth, and not higher.
 The probability of getting six twice in a row would be the product of the probability of getting each: 1/6 x 1/6 = 1/36.

 Mathematically expressed, the probability of two independent events to occur is:

 P(A and B) = P(A) x P(B)

 In other cases the events may be dependent, which means that the occurrence of one of them changes the probability of occurrence of the other.
 We speak then of conditional probability.
 Let’s see an example.